-Before the release of HDFS NameNode High Availability, if a cluster had a single NameNode, and that machine or process became unavailable, the entire cluster would be unavailable until the NameNode was either restarted or started on a separate machine.
+Formerly, if a cluster had a single NameNode, and that machine or process became unavailable, the entire cluster would be unavailable until the NameNode was either restarted or started on a separate machine.
 This situation impacted the total availability of the HDFS cluster in two major ways:

-- In the case of an unplanned event such as a server failure, the cluster would be unavailable until an operator restarted the NameNode. - Planned maintenance events such as software or hardware upgrades on the NameNode machine would result in periods of cluster downtime.
+- In the case of an unplanned event such as a machine crash, the cluster would be unavailable until an operator restarted the NameNode. - Planned maintenance events such as software or hardware upgrades on the NameNode machine would result in periods of cluster downtime.